Paul Reichard: Later career

 In 1889 Reichard criticized the German government for making the mistake of treating the Sultan Seyid Bargash of Zanzibar in the same way as a European monarch.
 He said that when the German fleet visited it should have simply occupied the sultanate.

 Reichard and Böhm had made significant land acquisitions in the territories they explored, and Reichard called for a German protectorate, which came into formal existence with the signature of an agreement between Germany and Britain on 1 July 1890.

 He wrote numerous reports on the expedition that appeared in the Communications of the German African society.

 In 1888 Reichard published observations on African slavery, saying that the trade is mainly conducted by Africans rather than Arabs.
 He said that 80% to 98% of Africans were slaves, with only the chiefs and their relatives being free.
 The owner had to treat his slaves well or they would simply run away to become a slave elsewhere.
 A comment on these assertions in the Journal of the American Geographical and Statistical Society said "Mr. Reichard's reasoning shows he has kept his nature unspotted from the world, and is more guileless than any one but a slave owner or a chief".

 In 1889 Reichard published an exhaustive account of African ivory and the ivory trade.
 The accompanying map showed the range of elephants extending throughout sub-Saharan Africa, but showed that already in most regions they had been driven back from the coastal lands.
 He distinguished between the more valuable soft ivory from elephants that live in open woodlands and short-grass savannahs, and the less valuable hard ivory from elephants of the jungles and long-grassed savannahs.
 The trade at that time was dominated by Arabs based on Zanzibar in the east and by Portuguese in Angola in the west.

-After his return to Europe, Reichard lived in Nice for a while, then moved to Berlin-Charlottenburg, where he died on 16 September 1938 and was buried in the Southwest Stahnsdorf churchyard.
+After his return to Europe, Reichard lived in Nice for a while, then moved to Berlin-Charlottenburg, where he died on 16 September 1938 and was buried in the Stahnsdorf South-Western Cemetery.